nphdang/GE-FSG/README.md

 To apply machine learning tasks such as classification and clustering to graphs, we need to represent each graph as a feature vector since machine learning methods typically require vectors as their input.
 This task is challenging since graphs have no feature vectors by default.

 We propose GE-FSG which learns feature vectors (aka embeddings or representations) for graphs.
-GE-FSG a recently introduced neural document embedding mode with a tradition pattern mining technique.
-It has two main steps: (1) decompose each graph to a set of frequent subgraphs (FSGs) and (2) learn an embedding for each graph by predicting its belonging FSGs.
-In this end, graphs which contain similar FSGs will be mapped into nearby points on the vector space.
+GE-FSG combines a recently introduced neural document embedding model with a traditional pattern mining technique.
+It has two main steps: (1) decompose each graph into a set of frequent subgraphs (FSGs) and (2) learn an embedding for each graph by predicting its belonging FSGs.
+To this end, graphs which contain similar FSGs will be mapped to nearby points on the vector space.

 ![GE-FSG: Main idea](https://github.com/nphdang/GE-FSG/blob/master/main_idea.jpg)

-## Graph visualization
+## Graph visualization demonstration
 Graph embeddings learnt by GE-FSG and other methods are visualized using t-SNE.

 ![Graph visualization](https://github.com/nphdang/GE-FSG/blob/master/graph_visualization.jpg)